cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport.md

 🌍 Token faucet: http://0.0.0.0:4500
 ```

-If you make any change in the source, Starport will rebuild the binaries before starting the blockchain and keep the state.
+After you make any changes in the source, Starport rebuilds the binaries before starting the blockchain and keeps the state.

 Now, create a front end.
 Find the commands in the commands in the `readme.md` in the `chain` folder: